 Squak (Sammamish) Slough Redux

 After steamboats stopped running on the river in 1916, boaters found other uses for Squak Slough, which by the early twentieth century was becoming known as the Sammamish Slough or Sammamish River.
-In March 1934 the Seattle Outboard Association organized the “Lake Washington-Lake Sammamish Weekend Steeplechase” on the river.
-The race proved so popular that the association held a second race a month later, renaming it the Sammamish Slough Race.
-Both the name and race stuck.
+In March 1934 the Seattle Outboard Association organized the Sammamish Slough Race on the river.
+The race proved so popular that the association held a second race a month later.
+Both the name and the race stuck.
 It quickly became an annual event, typically (though not always) held in early April, and attracting tens of thousands of spectators who lined the riverbank from Kenmore to Redmond.
 Thrills and spills were guaranteed as the boats thundered along the shallow, snaking river at speeds of up to 80 miles an hour.

 But one spill generated no thrill.
 In the 1976 race a boat ran up onto the riverbank and injured a spectator, Ron Clausen.
 Clausen, an accomplished University of Washington pole vaulter, suffered a broken leg and did not compete again.
 Likewise, 1976 was the last year of the Sammamish Slough Race.
 The accident contributed to its demise, but declining public interest also played a role, because by 1976 the Sammamish Slough was a far cry from the original Squak Slough of a century earlier.
 Several dredging and river-straightening projects in the early twentieth century designed to reduce its almost annual flooding had altered the river, and a more extensive project finished in 1965 brought an even bigger change.
 After 1965 the river was half as long as it had originally been, narrower, and was largely reduced to little more than a tranquil stream that thousands now drive by daily with hardly a glance.